DanielCufino/devrel-public-workshops/README.md

 1. Review the Home page.
 There won't be much here to start, but you'll change that momentarily!
 2. You should see a `Dag import error`.
 Review the error, by clicking on the red icon showing a file with an `!` and a `1` beside it, and see if you can match the error message to an issue with a dag in your `dags/` folder.
 Note that the error is expected, and you will fix it in a later exercise - you don't need to do anything right now!
-3. Look at the Dags page - you should see one `etl_galaxies` dag.
+3. Look at the Dags page - you should see several dags including `etl_releaf`.
 You'll look at that more in the next exercise.
 4. Review the options in the admin tab.
 You won't need these for this workshop - but they are often used for real-world Airflow pipelines.
 Make note of any questions you have about these, and ask them during the Q&A portion of the workshop!
 5. Switch to dark mode 😎